ezraroi/Human-AI-Collab/output/biological_substrates.md

 ## [BIOLOGICAL SUBSTRATE] As-If Body Loop
 [Empirical] Domain: Bio-Embodied, Temporal: Static

-The cognitive mechanism that mediates between embodied evaluation/verification (Channel 1) and symbolic input (Channel 2).
-It allows the brain to simulate bodily changes without waiting for the physical body, explaining how text produces embodied knowing.
+A hypothesized mechanism by which symbolic input (Channel 2) can recruit embodied simulation (Channel 1), supporting the availability of Felt Sense as a Channel 1 verification signal without requiring overt physical change.
 The "**As-If Body Loop**" is a theoretical pathway proposed within Damasio’s Somatic Marker Hypothesis (SMH) to explain how the brain can generate emotional and visceral biasing signals to guide decision-making **without requiring an actual physical change in the body**.
 **What it is and its role:**
 The *Somatic Marker Hypothesis* suggests that decision-making is guided by "somatic markers"—crude biasing signals representing emotional reactions that arise from the periphery or the central representation of the periphery.
 The **"as-if body loop"** is the central mechanism that facilitates the rapid, internal activation of these markers.